Morse-Bott inequalities, Topology Change and Cobordisms to Nothing: Conclusions and Outlook

 It has been conjectured \cite{Strominger:1996it,chan2014strominger} that Calabi-Yau threefolds always admit a $\mathbb{T}^3$ fibration, what motivated the authors in \cite{GarciaEtxebarria:2020xsr} to propose that the BoN solutions constructed for spin bordisms on this manifold (see also \cite{Acharya:2019mcu} for the additional bordisms of $\mathbb{T}^3$ to nothing) could be used as decay channels for realistic CY$_3$ compactifications.
 However, as we have shown with examples such as precisely $\mathbb{T}^2\hookrightarrow\mathcal{B}_4\to\mathbb{D}^2$ bordism for $\mathbb{T}^3$ in section \ref{ss:nothing is certain}, bordisms given by non trivial fibrations have different homology groups than their trivial counterparts, resulting in a different topology change sequence.
 While the claim of \cite{GarciaEtxebarria:2020xsr} probably holds in the sense that an analogous decay channel exists, it is not immediate that the constructions known in the literature can be straightforwardly used, as the $\mathbb{T}^3$ fibration might not be trivial.

 Although we have simply considered the $\rho$ component of the bordism metric as our Morse function, it is easy to see that any $p$-form field $\omega$ defined on $\mathcal{C}_n$ can be extended into the whole bordism $\mathcal{B}_{n+1}$ as a $(p+1)$-form by taking $\omega'=\omega\wedge\dd\rho$, being zero at critical points of $\rho$.
 It might be interesting to relate general properties of these fields with those of the bordism.
 Furthermore, we would like to point out that only (co)homology coefficients such as Betti numbers and torsion ranks have been considered.
 We leave for future work the possibility of recovering other topological invariants of the bordism from those of $\mathcal{C}_n$, as well as understanding to which dynamical properties of the bordism to nothing they are related to.
+A first step for this would be the derivation of generalizations to the Morse-Bott inequalities \eqref{e.MorseBottIneq0} which also take into account, e.g., the spin structure along the boundary, not only its homology.
+This could result in higher lower bounds on the number of topology changes, maybe finding that the 13 topology changes for the $\mathbb{T}^3$ with periodic boundary conditions from section \ref{ss:nothing is certain} saturate said new bounds.

 There is still much to be understood and computed about the possible channels through which our universe can decay to nothing.
 Computations are usually quite involved, so that apart from specific cases \cite{GarciaEtxebarria:2020xsr}, most constructions in the literature feature relatively simple compactifications.
-We believe that studying more complicated cases can lead to a better understanding of how our universe can be created and disappear into nothing is within reach, and we expect this paper serves as a small step in this direction.
+We believe that studying more complicated cases, leading to a better understanding of how our universe can be created and disappear into nothing, is within reach, and we expect that this paper serves as a small step in this direction.